-An allen head wrench is used to loosen the setscrews (two or four) that hold the inner race of the bearing that is mounted to the discharge head.
+An Allen head wrench is used to loosen the setscrews (two or four) that hold the inner race of the bearing that is mounted to the discharge head.

 At this point, there are two options: (1) The springs can be left in place and the entire discharge head and sleeve assembly can be removed as one piece, or (2) the springs can be removed, followed by the discharge head.
 Once this is done, the sleeve assembly can be slipped out of the barrel of the Fiber Filter.
+Option 2 has the advantage of lowering the weight of the parts that must be handled.